In the Wild

 The TLDR

-We picked this post because it's the seat-per-row move from ticket booking, where you store one row per seat so buyers contend on different rows, proven in production at enormous scale.
-It's also a demonstration that a relational database with the right table design can handle load most engineers assume needs specialized infrastructure.
+We chose this post to dig into because it's the seat-per-row move from ticket booking, where you store one row per seat so buyers contend on different rows, proven in production at enormous scale.
+It also shows that a relational database with the right table design can handle workloads many engineers assume need specialized infrastructure.
 The original is worth your time too.

 The problem